ruuda/hoff/doc/installing.md

  * Create the `git` user under which the daemon will run.
  * Create an example config file at `/etc/hoff.json`.

-Enable and start the daemon:
+Enable the daemon to start it automatically at boot, and start it now:

-    $ sudo --edit /etc/hoff.json
     $ sudo systemctl enable hoff
     $ sudo systemctl start hoff